Azure-Samples/azure-postgres-mcp-demo/README.md

 The system consists of three main components:

-1. **AI Foundry Agent** (Client): Authenticates to the Azure MCP Server using its Managed Identity.
+1. **Foundry Agent** (Client): Authenticates to the Azure MCP Server using its Managed Identity.

 2. **Azure MCP PostgreSQL Server** (Server): Runs in Azure Container Apps (ACA), using ACA Managed Identity for PostgreSQL access.

 3. **PostgreSQL Database** (Target): Azure Database for PostgreSQL Flexible Server with Entra ID authentication enabled.

-**Identity Separation**: Two separate managed identities are used - the client MI (AI Foundry) authenticates to the MCP Server, while the MCP Server uses its own ACA MI to access PostgreSQL, ensuring proper security isolation.
+**Identity Separation**: Two separate managed identities are used - the client MI (Foundry) authenticates to the MCP Server, while the MCP Server uses its own ACA MI to access PostgreSQL, ensuring proper security isolation.

 ## Prerequisites